dribnet/purvs/README.md

 Today I redesigned my alphabet so that it complied with the 20 parameter limit.
 In order to do this I had to use two triangles and two rectangles rather than 4 quads.
 I also had to take the slant off of the letters because it needed consistency and I couldn't accomplish slanted cut outs using rectangles.

 After redesigning it on paper I applied to my files and started crafting the letters.
 I am having trouble getting the triangles to appear in the alphabet at the moment so I have been focusing on the squares for now.
 This allows me to lay down the basic shapes in the editor so when I figure out the triangles I know where to put them.

+8/5/22

+Today I continued with the rectangle placement on my letters.
+I am now around half way done with my letters excluding the use of my two triangle shapes.
+I am still struggling to make them appear in the preview but this will be my next step.
+Tomorrow I will make this a priority and try ask for some help in case I am missing something.
+Once all of the letters are drawn I will start to work on animating the transitions.